githubtraining/training-manual/book/app_teachback_repo_prep.md

 ```

 #### Project 3: GitHub Games
-- Edit the description to no longer be the correct URL
+- Edit the repository description to `https://githubtraining.github.io/github-games/`
 - In your own copy of GitHub Games:
 ```
 git checkout master